-2003, 2010; Kahneman, 2011; Stanovich & West, 2000).
-Conflict of this sort is ubiquitous, but until recently it was generally assumed to be relatively imperceptible.
-That is, influential authors have suggested that one of the key reasons people end up being biased is precisely that they fail to notice that the heuristic response conflicts with logico-mathematical principles (Kahneman, 2011; Evans & Stanovich, 2013).
+That is, influential authors have suggested that one of the key reasons people end up being biased is precisely that they fail to notice that the heuristic response conflicts with logico-mathematical principles (Evans & Stanovich, 2013; Kahneman, 2011).
 On this account, although people might have stored the necessary logical principles, they do not activate this knowledge and use it to monitor for potential conflicts with intuitively cued heuristic responses.
 Consequently, people often end up being biased and are completely oblivious of the erroneous nature of their heuristic response.
 Yet, a growing body of research suggests that this characterization can be questioned.

-Recent studies that focus on empirically examining reasoners' conflict detection efficiency imply that biased reasoners show some sensitivity to conflicts between their heuristic responses and logico-mathematical rules in a range of reasoning tasks (e.g., Bonner & Newell, 2010; De Neys & Glumicic, 2008; Gangemi, Bourgeois-Gironde, & Mancini, 2015; Pennycook, Fugelsang, & Koehler, 2015; Stupple & Ball, 2008; Thompson & Johnson, 2014; for a review see De Neys, 2014).
+Recent studies that focus on empirically examining reasoners' conflict detection efficiency imply that biased reasoners show some sensitivity to conflicts between their heuristic responses and logico-mathematical rules in a range of reasoning tasks (e.g. Bonner & Newell, 2010; De Neys & Glumicic, 2008; Gangemi, Bourgeois-Gironde, & Mancini, 2015; Pennycook, Fugelsang, & Koehler, 2015; Stupple & Ball, 2008; Thompson & Johnson, 2014; for a review, see De Neys, 2014).
 Recall the opening illustration for a moment; recall the suave, stylized lawyerly interviewee seated before you.
 The quick, affective associations prompted by his presentation and poise were at odds with the statistical base-rate information that was presented.
 Regardless of which conclusion an interviewer comes to, she likely feels less confident about it than she would have in the absence of conflicting cues.
-Exploiting this difference, comparing situations in which there are conflicting cues to those in which there are none (i.e., no-conflict problems), suggests that even biased reasoners do, in fact, tend to detect conflicts.
-Researchers typically manipulate the congruency of the heuristic and probabilistic, statistical, or logical cues in order to arrive at this conclusion.
-Returning to the opening example, one need simply imagine that 99% of the retained applications were lawyers so that the most statistically likely inference coincides with the heuristic prompted by the stereotype.
+Exploiting this difference, comparing situations in which there are conflicting cues to those in which there are none (i.e. noconflict problems), suggests that even biased reasoners do, in fact, tend to detect conflicts.
+Researchers typically manipulate the congruency of the heuristic and probabilistic, statistical or logical cues to arrive at this conclusion.
+Returning to the opening example, one needs to simply imagine that 99% of the retained applications were lawyers so that the most statistically likely inference coincides with the heuristic prompted by the stereotype.